j-hendricks/Cryptocurrencies/README.md

 ## Results

-This table provides releveant data for each cryptocurrency.
-The final column, Class, is an integer 0-3 that denotes the class designated by the k-Means algorithm.
+This table provides relevant data for each cryptocurrency.
+The final column, Class, is an integer between 0-3 that denotes the class designated by the k-Means algorithm.

 ![table](images/table.png)